Israel Kamakawiwoʻole

-He achieved commercial success outside Hawaii when his album Facing Future was released in 1993.
-His medley of "Somewhere Over the Rainbow/What a Wonderful World" was released on his albums Ka ʻAnoʻi and Facing Future, and was subsequently featured in several films, television programs, and television commercials.
-The song has had 358 weeks on top of the World Digital Songs chart, making it the longest-leading number-one hit on any of the Billboard song charts.
+Israel Kaʻanoʻi Kamakawiwoʻole (May 20, 1959 – June 26, 1997), also called Braddah IZ or just simply IZ, was a Native Hawaiian-American musician and singer.
+He is regarded as one of the greatest musicians from Hawaii and is considered the most successful musician from the state.
+Along with his ukulele playing and incorporation of other genres, such as jazz and reggae, Kamakawiwoʻole remains influential on Hawaiian music.
+In 2010, he was named one of the 50 Great Voices by NPR, who called him "The Voice of Hawaii".

-Along with his ukulele playing and incorporation of other genres, such as jazz and reggae, Kamakawiwoʻole remains influential in Hawaiian music, and is seen by many as the greatest Hawaiian musician of all time.
-He was named "The Voice of Hawai‘i" by NPR in 2010.
+Kamakawiwoʻole achieved commercial success and mainstream popularity with his 1993 studio album, Facing Future.
+His medley of "Somewhere Over the Rainbow/What a Wonderful World" from his album Ka ʻAnoʻi (1990), has spent 371 weeks on top of the World Digital Songs chart, making it the longest-leading number-one hit on any of the Billboard song charts.

 Early life

-Kamakawiwoʻole was born at Kuakini Medical Center in Honolulu to Henry "Hank" Kaleialoha Naniwa Kamakawiwoʻole Jr. and Evangeline "Angie" Leinani Kamakawiwoʻole.
-His parents both worked at a popular Waikiki nightclub, his mother the manager, his father a bouncer; his father was also driver of a sanitation truck at the U.S. Navy shipyard at Pearl Harbor.
-The notable Hawaiian musician Moe Keale was his uncle and a major musical influence.
+Israel Kaʻanoʻi Kamakawiwoʻole was born at Kuakini Medical Center on May 20, 1959, in Honolulu to Henry "Hank" Kaleialoha Naniwa Kamakawiwoʻole Jr. and Evangeline "Angie" Leinani Kamakawiwoʻole, who worked at a popular Waikiki nightclub.
+Angie was the manager while Hank was a bouncer; his father also drove a sanitation truck at the U.S. Navy shipyard at Pearl Harbor.
+The notable Hawaiian musician Moe Keale was Kamakawiwoʻole's uncle and a major musical influence.
 Kamakawiwoʻole was raised in the community of Kaimuki, where his parents had met and married.

-He began playing music with his older brother Henry Kaleialoha Naniwa Kamakawiwoʻole III ("Skippy") and cousin Allen Thornton at the age of 11, being exposed to the music of Hawaiian entertainers of the time such as Peter Moon, Palani Vaughan, Keola Beamer and Don Ho, who frequented the establishment where Kamakawiwoʻole's parents worked.
+Kamakawiwoʻole began playing music with his older brother, Henry Kaleialoha Naniwa Kamakawiwoʻole III ("Skippy"), and cousin Allen Thornton, at age 11 after being exposed to the music of Hawaiian entertainers of the time such as Peter Moon, Palani Vaughan, Keola Beamer and Don Ho, who frequented the establishment where Kamakawiwoʻole's parents worked.
 Hawaiian musician Del Beazley spoke of the first time he heard Kamakawiwoʻole perform, when, while playing for a graduation party, the whole room fell silent on hearing him sing.
-He remained in Hawaii as his brother Skippy entered the Army in 1971 and his cousin Allen moved to the mainland in 1976.
+Kamakawiwoʻole remained in Hawaii as his brother Skippy entered the Army in 1971, and his cousin Allen moved to the mainland in 1976.

-In his early teens, he studied at Upward Bound (UB) of the University of Hawaii at Hilo and his family moved to Mākaha.
-There he met Louis Kauakahi, Sam Gray, and Jerome Koko.
+In his early teens, Kamakawiwoʻole studied at Upward Bound (UB) of the University of Hawaii at Hilo and his family moved to Mākaha.
+There, Kamakawiwoʻole met Louis Kauakahi, Sam Gray, and Jerome Koko.
 Together with Skippy, they formed the Makaha Sons of Niʻihau.
 A part of the Hawaiian Renaissance, the band's blend of contemporary and traditional styles gained in popularity as they toured Hawaii and the mainland United States, releasing fifteen successful albums.
 Kamakawiwoʻole's aim was to make music that stayed true to the typical sound of traditional Hawaiian music.
 His cousin Bill Keale is also a musician.